 “Many zoos have been getting out of elephants because they’re city zoos, and they just don’t have the space,” explains Diane Villa, acting deputy director and chief communications officer for the zoo.
 As the world’s largest natural habitat zoo, there’s plenty of room in the North Carolina Zoo’s 40-acre Watani Grasslands for the herd of six elephants, including two males and four females.
 The elephants can even take a dip in two large pools or relax in their state-of-the-art barn.

-The zoo breeds endangered red wolves to help grow the wild population.
+See endangered red wolves up close at the North Carolina Zoo.
 Photography courtesy of North Carolina Zoo

 2. Zoo researchers help save endangered species.